 A tax-free account for dependent care expenses

-A dependent care FSA is a flexible spending account that allows you to set aside pre-tax dollars for dependent care expenses, such as day care, summer day camps, custodial care for dependent adults, and more.
+A dependent care FSA, also known as a DCFSA or DCA, is a flexible spending account that allows you to set aside pre-tax dollars for dependent care expenses such as daycare, summer day camps, custodial care for dependent adults, and more.
 Contributions are deducted from your paycheck pre-tax, and participants enjoy a 30% average tax savings on their annual contribution.

 - Pay for dependent care with tax-free dollars